 Full-time employees who live in Massachusetts receive discounts on group home and auto insurance through MetLife or Liberty Mutual Insurance, including a 5 percent homeowner’s discount and a 10 percent discount on a homeowner’s policy if you insure both your auto and home.
 For a free, no-obligation quote or more information, visit the voluntary benefits site or call Mercer at 866-228-3516.

-Harvard University Information Technology (HUIT) offers special pricing through negotiated discounts on computers, software, wireless services and phones, and related accessories.
-Visit computers.harvard.edu.
+Harvard University Information Technology (HUIT) offers special pricing through negotiated discounts on computers, software, and related accessories.
+Learn more about personal discounts.

 Outings & Innings